 Together Hepworth and Nicholson spent time travelling throughout Europe visiting studios of their contemporaries and meeting other artists.
 From Brancusi, Picasso, Braque, Mondrian to Kandinsky, all having a big influence on her outlook and aesthetic as a sculptor.

 Her early works were simple naturalistic forms, but by the early 30s, she was creating purely abstract work, but it wasn’t just modern sculpture Hepworth had a passion for.
 Establishing their home in London, their studio became a meeting place for other contemporary artists to discuss these new ideas and concepts.
 Bringing abstract ideas to the public, looking at realistic objects in purely abstract shapes and colours.

-In 1933, Hepworth and Nicholson were invited to become members of the Paris based group Abstraction-Création, with which Hepworth exhibited in 1934.
-Later that year things got even busier when the Nicholson-Hepworth triplets were born.
+In 1933, Hepworth and Nicholson were invited to become members of the Paris-based group Abstraction-Création, which Hepworth exhibited in 1934.
+Later that year, things got even busier when the Nicholson-Hepworth triplets were born.

 Abstract & Concrete exhibition, 1936

 In 1936, Hepworth became part of the groundbreaking Abstract & Concrete exhibition, which opened in Oxford; it was the first International exhibition of abstract art in Britain.
 The show included the work of Mondrian, Kandinsky, Arp, Giacometti, Miró, Calder, Moholy-Nagy, Hélion, Nicholson, Hepworth, Moore and Gabo.

 This reads like a who’s who of abstract artists, but at the time, the exhibition was seen as a bit of a joke.
 It was only after touring to Liverpool and Cambridge that a London Gallery expressed any interest in showing the work at all.